 How much activity do you need?

 The American Cancer Society (ACS) recommends you incorporate 150 minutes of moderate physical activity into your week.
-One example: walking at a pace of one mile every 15 to 20 minutes.
+One idea might be to try a walking plan, aiming for a pace of one mile every 15 to 20 minutes.
 “Walking is safe for most and something most of us can do year-round,” says Doyle (although you should always get the OK from your health-care provider before beginning or changing exercise plans).
 If you haven’t been active at all, it’s fine to start slowly and ramp up both your speed and distance.
 If you can get to 30 minutes five times a week, you’ll hit the guidelines.
-(And this October, Weight Watchers and the American Cancer Society make it easier than ever to help walk your way to better health, while honoring breast cancer survivors, by participating in one of the hundreds of local walks and runs as part of our “Making Strides” initiative.
-Click here for information.)

 If you prefer to exercise at a high intensity, or if you’re more active in general, the ACS says that 75 minutes of vigorous activity per week works, too.
 That means activities that raise your heart rate and breathing, such as running, swimming, and cycling, or sports like tennis, basketball, or volleyball.
 Three 25-minute sessions per week will get the job done.